knyete/Micropython-scheduler/README.md

  2. switch.py Support for debounced switches.
  3. pushbutton.py Supports callbacks on press, release, long click and double click.
  4. lcdthread.py Supports LCD displays using the Hitachi HD44780 controller chip.
- 5. delay.py A simple retriggerable time delay class.
+ 5. delay.py Classes and functions based on the scheduler: a simple retriggerable time delay class.
+ A means of executing a callback at a future time.

 Test/demonstration programs.
 The first two produce the most interesting demos :)
  1. ledflash.py Flashes the onboard LED's asynchronously.
  2. polltest.py A thread which blocks on a user defined polling function.
 Needs a board with an accelerometer.
  3. roundrobin.py Demonstrates round-robin scheduling.
- 4. irqtest.py Demonstrates a thread which blocks on an interrupt.
+ 4. irqtest.py Demonstrates a thread which blocks on an interrupt (see code for wire links needed).
  5. subthread.py Illustrates dynamic creation and deletion of threads.
  6. lcdtest.py Demonstrates output to an attached LCD display.
  7. instrument.py The scheduler's timing functions employed to instrument code.